iamcharred/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-13](figure/unnamed-chunk-13.png)

---> The means and medians of the dataset with missing values compared to the cleaned dataset:
+--> The means and medians of the dataset with missing values compared to the cleaned dataset are:

 ```r
 c(mean(steps.perday$steps),median(steps.perday$steps))